alino93/OLAAutomaticReset/README.md

 ## Create an autostart
 - Solution1: Copy the file "clock.desktop" to this directory: "/home/pi/.config/autostart"
-- Solution 2:Open a terminal, and execute the following commands to create an autostart directory
+- Solution2: Open a terminal, and execute the following commands to create an autostart directory

 ```
 mkdir /home/pi/.config/autostart